pbert519/it8951/README.md

 ### Unreleased
 - Add optional defmt support
 - Add display origin support (fixes mirroring on certain devices)
+- New default feature 'alloc'.
+When disabled, this crate does not use any allocations, but the performance is highly decreased.

 ### 0.4.2
 - add display rotation support